Iron-Sparrow/IronSparrowLicense/IRONSPARROWLICENSE_ver1.md

 The **IronSparrow License** is also known as **Iron Sparrow License**.
 **The authors must fill in the contact information section below.**
-By filling in the contact information, the author accepts to be contacted through the provided way but isn't obligated to answer them.
+By filling in the contact information, the author accepts to be contacted through the provided way.
 The links and contacts need to be valid.

 ## Contact information

-{At least one needs to be given/filled}
+{At least one needs to be given/filled}:
-Email:{to fill}
+ - Email:{to fill}
-Text Messages - Phone:{to fill}
+ - Text Messages - Phone:{to fill}
-Calling - Phone: {to fill}
+ - Calling - Phone: {to fill}
-Fax: {to fill}
+ - Fax: {to fill}
-Other: {to fill}
+ - Other: {to fill}

 {If posted on Github (github.com) it is possible to use the ISSUES tab of the repository (if available).}